 Want to learn more about projects that have been funded through the CFS program?
 Check out reports from past years!

-Interested clubs must submit a short application outlining their proposed project.
-Grants are awarded on a rolling basis while funding lasts.
-Apply early to increase your chances of receiving funding.
+Interested clubs or organizations must submit an application outlining their proposed project.
 Applications that outline how funding will be acknowledged (i.e., press releases; websites and social media sites; newsletters; using the ACA/ L.L.
 Bean logo on advertisements, signage, printed materials, etc.) also increase chances of funding.
-Use the links below to download the CFS grant guidelines and a grant application.

-ACA also offers additional assistance to clubs for waterway stewardship projects.
-Clubs concerned about liability for injuries that occur during stewardship projects may be able to obtain liability insurance coverage through the ACA.
+ACA also offers additional assistance to clubs and organizations for waterway stewardship projects.
+Clubs and organizations concerned about liability for injuries that occur during stewardship projects may be able to obtain liability insurance coverage through the ACA.
 Clubs may request additional assistance using the CFS Grant Application Form.

-Clubs may email, mail, or submit their applications online to the ACA's Stewardship Coordinator.
+Clubs and Organizations may mail, or submit their applications online to the ACA's Stewardship Coordinator.

-- 2014 CFS Grant Application Packets will be available in January.
+- 2014 CFS Grant Application submissions are now closed.

 *It is not mandatory to be a paddling club to apply.
 In the past, grants have been awarded to conservation organizations and watershed groups.
 However, applications that incorporate paddling or cooperation with local paddling organizations will be given priority.